sitewards/Giveaway/README.md

 You can adjust following behaviour:
 * Define products as giveaways
 * Change allowed amount of giveaway products per cart
+* Change min non giveaway products per cart
+* Change the minimum grand total
 * Decide if the customer should be forwarded to giveaway overview page after adding a product to the cart

 Installation instruction
 ------------------------